inversify/InversifyJS/wiki/container_api.md

 You can use the `isBoundNamed` method to check if there are registered bindings for a given service identifier with a given named constraint.

-> NOTE: We can only identify basic tagged bindings not complex constraints (e.g ancerstors).
+> NOTE: We can only identify basic tagged bindings not complex constraints (e.g ancestors).
 > Users can try-catch calls to container.get<T>("T") if they really need to do check if a
 > binding with a complex constraint is available.